Jianqoq/Hpt/hpt/README.md

 # Note

-Hpt is in early stage, bugs and wrong calculation results are expected
+Hpt is in early stage, bugs and wrong calculation results may happen, API may change.

 # Cargo Features
 - `cuda`: enable cuda support.